mcdalcin/DoomEternalDownpatcher/README.md

 # DoomEternalDownpatcher
-A Steam downpatcher for DOOM Eternal
+A Downpatcher for DOOM Eternal.
+Steam only.

 In progress.